LoopKit/loopdocs/docs/operation/features/workout.md

 This only affects this override during the current period.
 It is not saved to that named override.
 For example, you can extend the duration or modify the needs value or target value based on a temporary situation.

 !!! info "Higher Priority Messages"
     If the HUD Status Row is displaying a higher priority message, you must wait for that message to complete before you'll be able to edit an active override.
+If you want to edit an active override, you can choose to cancel an active bolus and edit the override immediately.
+The edited override will then be in effect for the next Loop cycle or manual recommendation.

     HUD Status Row messages with higher priority: